joshboyan/weatherApp/README.md

  4. Change the GitHub remote repository to one you own.
- 'git remote set-url origin https://github.com/USERNAME/OTHERREPOSITORY.git'
+ `git remote set-url origin https://github.com/USERNAME/OTHERREPOSITORY.git`

  5. Verify the remote URL has changed.
- 'git remote -v'
+ `git remote -v`

  6. Install the node_module dependencies.
  `npm install`